Texas Health and Science University: Accreditation

 In December 2012, TCTCM received an initial grant of accreditation from the Accrediting Council for Independent Colleges and Schools (ACICS).
 It was the first acupuncture school to be accredited by this accreditor.
-ACICS renewed the institution's accreditation in 2015 and is current through 2019 (Austin) and 2020(San Antonio).
+ACICS renewed the institution's accreditation in 2015 and is current through 2019 (Austin) and 2020 (San Antonio).

 In January 2013, Texas College of Traditional Chinese Medicine (TCTCM) changed its name to Texas Health and Science University (THSU).

+THSU and its program: Master of Acupuncture with a Chinese Herbal Medicine Specialization are now accredited by ACAHM (Accreditation Commission for Acupuncture and Herbal Medicine) as of August 9, 2023.
+ACAHM is a specialized accreditation agency recognized by the United States Department of Education.

 Campus

 Library

-The Library comprises two branches and contains more than 6000 volumes, including a special Chinese language collection with over 900 titles.
+The Library comprises two branches and contains more than 6,000 volumes, including a special Chinese language collection with over 900 titles.
 The English language collection focuses on medical, scientific and business subjects which support the Acupuncture and Oriental Medicine and Business Science programs.
 Prominent subjects include: oriental medicine, acupuncture, herbology, Taoism, biomedicine, psychology, Western medicine and business sciences.
 The research resources include four online research databases, dozens of print journals, and an extensive periodical collection.
 The Library is a member of the National Library of Medicine and shares resources with other member libraries, including the J.E. and L.E.
 Maybee Library at the University of the Incarnate Word in San Antonio.